Delaware Labor Laws Guide

 Occupational safety in Delaware

-In regards to workplace safety, Delaware has no state-regulated occupational safety and health program, but instead follows the federal Occupational Safety and Health Act (OSHA).
+Regarding workplace safety, Delaware has no state-regulated occupational safety and health program; instead, it follows the federal Occupational Safety and Health Act (OSHA).

-However, Delaware has a Department of Labor's OSHA Consultation Office, which provides free consultations and hazard assessment for small businesses (under 250 employees per facility, and 500 per company).
+However, Delaware has a Department of Labor’s OSHA Consultation Office, which provides free consultations and hazard assessments for small businesses (with fewer than 250 employees per facility and fewer than 500 employees per company).

 Miscellaneous Delaware labor laws

-In this final section, we will go through some of the additional labor laws that are of public interest.
+In this final section, we’ll go through some of the additional labor laws that are of public interest, including:

 Whistleblower protection laws

-1. Are about to report (to an employer's supervisor or public body) a violation that has occurred or believe will occur, either verbally or in writing, UNLESS the employee knows or believes that the report is false.
+1. Are about to report (to an employer’s supervisor or public body) a violation that has occurred or is believed to occur, either verbally or in writing — unless the employee knows or believes that the report is false.

 2. Are expected to take part in an investigation or hearing held by a public body in connection with a violation at the workplace.